 In 2017 we focused on the idea of excel still more.
 The phrase is found twice in 1 Thessalonians 4.
-This church was not in trouble.
-The congregation was strong.
-Paul praised them for their work of faith, labor of love, and steadfastness of hope (1 Thess.
-1:3).
-He also commended the fact the word of the Lord had sounded forth from them (1 Thess.
-1:8).
-The phrase excel still more is not an indictment of where they have been, rather it is a reminder of where they could be.
+This church was not in trouble; this congregation was strong.
+Paul praised them for their work of faith, labor of love, and steadfastness of hope (1 Thessalonians 1:3).
+He also commended the fact the word of the Lord had sounded forth from them (1 Thessalonians 1:8).
+The phrase "excel still more" is not an indictment of where they have been, but a reminder of where they could be.
 It is an encouragement to grow and do even more.

 Through the preaching this past year we encouraged each member to excel and grow in different areas of their relationship with God: in trust, prayer, service, knowledge, joy, purity, grace, holiness, hope, thankfulness, and love.
 Below are the lessons from our Excel Still More series: